 - Ever wonder if hormone testing is right for you?
 Have you read about the wonders of hormone replacement therapy for low testosterone?
 If you’re a man over 30, you can’t lose by getting your hormone levels tested regularly.
 Want to know more?

 A hormone test can determine if your levels are properly balanced or skewed too high or low.
 Having this kind of testing done allows your hormone imbalance specialist to accurately establish a baseline for your health and develop a tailored approach for its improvement.
 After establishing your baseline, further hormone tests help your doctor assess whether your hormone imbalance treatment has worked or needs to continue.

-As a man, you may require a hormone imbalance test to ensure that you have proper reproductive health.
-Your hormone levels regulate your sex drive, muscle growth, even the growth of your facial and body hair.
-Additionally, low sperm levels can be identified through a hormone imbalance test.
+As a man, you may require a hormone imbalance test to ensure proper reproductive health.
+Your hormone levels regulate your sex drive, muscle growth, and even your facial and body hair growth.
+Additionally, low sperm levels can identify through a hormone imbalance test.